jhu04/csci-4061/project-4/README.md

 ### Plan outlining individual contributions for each member of your group:
 * We plan to meet on Zoom and have one person share their screen while the others assist by reviewing, looking up information in the writeup/documentation, etc.
-* Every 1hr, we will switch the screen sharer/typer.
+* Every 1 hr, we will switch the screen sharer/typer.
 This should result in equal contributions for each member.

 ### Plan on how you are going to construct the client handling thread and how you plan to send the package according to the protocol
 Server Listening Thread: